 What do you mean, they are closed?

-Cons But what happens if you needed your passport on the weekend, when banks were closed?
+But what happens if you need your passport on the weekend when banks were closed?

 And there you have it, a few things to consider about a safety deposit box to secure your valuables.